-Prerequisite(s): ACC E113 or ACC E101 and ENG E092, each with a grade of "C" or higher
+Prerequisite(s): ACC\ E113 or ACC\ E101 and ENG\ E092, each with a grade of "C" or higher

-A basic study of Managerial Accounting concepts as they relate to the planning, implementation, control and evaluation of the entity's financial performance.
-Emphasis is placed on cost behavior and control and the preparation and use of budgets as a management tool.
+A basic study of Managerial Accounting concepts as they relate to the planning, implementation, control and evaluation of the entity's

 Substantial lab time will be required in the computer lab.
 The textbook and an on-line supplemental access code (bundle) are required.

-ACC E123 - Accounting Software Applications
+ACC\ E123 - Accounting Software Applications (3 credits) Code(s): BUS

-Prerequisite(s) or Parallel(s): ACC E117
+Prerequisite(s) or Parallel(s): ACC\ E117